 For the first one, it’s better to choose something narrow that you can easily take down.
 I used two narrow wooden boards for interconnecting flooring.

 They work great as general food photography backdrops too.
 Worth keeping even if you’re not shooting something unusual and dynamic.

 Pick a surface you can turn upside down without much effort.
 So don’t choose granite or marble backdrops.

 And it must be made from a material that can survive a glue gun: acrylic and plastic backdrops are definitely out of the discussion.

 Wooden boards of any kind and narrow sheets of plywood will be your best friends here.

-For a vertical backdrop, you can use anything with vibrant colour.
+For a vertical backdrop, you can use anything with vibrant color.
 It’s good if this material is waterproof.

-However, I wanted it to be a bright blue colour, and the only blue thing I had was a big sheet of coloured paper.
+However, I wanted it to be a bright blue color, and the only blue thing I had was a big sheet of colored paper.

 So I set it as far from the action as I could and tried to keep the splashing water away from it.

 3. Keep Your Gear Safe

 Remember to take care of the safety of your camera, lighting and other gear.
 Keep all electric equipment out of the possible way of water droplets.
 Pick a long focal lens to set your camera as far from the action as you can.

 Prepare a couple of towels and a stack of paper napkins.
 Be cautious about the direction and speed of the water drops.

 I found out that there are only two things I can do about the mess.
 First one is to take measures to avoid the mess.
 Cover the floor with a plastic film.
 Set a container directly beneath the scene to collect most of the water.